dorkodu/sage.php/docs/reference.md

-# GraphQL\GraphQL
+# Sage\Sage
-This is the primary facade for fulfilling GraphQL operations.
+This is the primary facade for fulfilling Sage operations.
 See [related documentation](executing-queries.md).

 **Class Methods:**